With the new school year rapidly approaching, it’s an appropriate time to see what grade people...

 Contrary to the assumption that Boomers, with less familiarity with remote tools and technology, would be the least satisfied with remote work, the data revealed an astonishing twist.
 Boomers reported the highest levels of positivity about remote work, with 90% expressing a very positive or somewhat positive experience.
 Following them were Gen X (87%), Millennials (75%), and finally, Gen Z (58%).

-What is Gen Z Struggling With?
+Why is Gen Z Struggling With Remote Work?

 When it comes to struggles with remote work, Gen Z’s top two were tied between “Distractions with household chores/responsibilities” (76%) and “Working outside of traditional hours” (76%).